-Disclosure on Credit in Developing Countries (LDCs) or Forgive LDC Debt
+Disclosure on Credit in Low- and Lower-middle-income countries (LMIC) or Forgive LMIC Debt

-Shareholders have asked banks and other financial services firms to develop and disclose lending policies for less developed countries.
-Proponents are concerned that, without such policies, lending to developing countries may contribute to the outflow of capital, the inefficient use of capital, and corruption, all of which increase the risk of loan loss.
-In the interest of promoting improved LDC lending practices and responsible loan disclosure, Social Advisory Services generally supports voting for such proposals.
-In cases where it can be determined that companies have been proactive and responsible in developing policies, Social Advisory Services may recommend a vote against the proposal's adoption.
+Shareholders have asked banks and other financial services firms to develop and disclose lending policies for lowand lower-middle-income countries (LMIC).
+Proponents are concerned that, without such policies, lending to LMIC may contribute to the outflow of capital, the inefficient use of capital, and corruption, all of which increase the risk of loan loss.
+In the interest of promoting improved LMIC lending practices and responsible loan disclosure, Social Advisory Services generally supports voting for such proposals.
+In cases where it can be determined that companies have been proactive and responsible in developing such policies, Social Advisory Services may recommend a vote against the proposal's adoption.
 Social Advisory Services usually opposes proposals that call for outright loan forgiveness; such action represents an unacceptable loss to lending institutions and their shareholders.
 Social Advisory Services may support such proposals at banks that have failed to make reasonable provisions for non-performing loans as a means to encourage a change in policy.

-- Vote for shareholder proposals asking for disclosure on lending practices in developing countries, unless the company has demonstrated a clear proactive record on the issue. - Vote against shareholder proposals asking banks to forgive loans outright. - Vote case-by-case on shareholder proposals asking for loan forgiveness at banks that have failed to make reasonable provisions for non-performing loans. - Vote for proposals to restructure and extend the terms of non-performing loans.
+- Vote for shareholder proposals asking for disclosure on lending practices in low and lower-middle-income countries, unless the company has demonstrated a clear proactive record on the issue. - Vote against shareholder proposals asking banks to forgive loans outright. - Vote case-by-case on shareholder proposals asking for loan forgiveness at banks that have failed to make reasonable provisions for non-performing loans. - Vote for proposals to restructure and extend the terms of non-performing loans.